JohnTigue/tigue.com/content/blog/loveless_manifesto/index.md

 # The Loveless Manifesto

-# Server Loveless Cloud Architecture

 <img src="./header.png" width="100%"/>
 Loveless icon, top layer first (or does this look like a dead compute?):
 - Stop: https://www.cleanpng.com/png-sign-stop-png-28453/
 - Heart: https://twitter.com/cssanimation/status/672818174576955392
 - Compute: https://commons.wikimedia.org/wiki/File:AWS_Simple_Icons_Compute_Amazon_EC2_Instance.svg
 - Or ascii: [</3]
+- Or B&W using current style in AWS console
+  - the pin spikes are the thing.
+Could cobble spikey square and orange together.
+  - How about both? color and B&W variant

 ## Abstract

 As announced during re:Invent 2020, AWS has been playing match maker.
-Docker and AWS Lambda have been hitched together, erasing the hard boundary separating serverless from other compute services.
+Docker and AWS Lambda have been hitched together, erasing the hard boundary separating serverless from other compute models.

 Cloud native AWS applications can now be viewed through a lens whereby they consist of stateless components packaged as Docker container